dariusgm/disasterresponse/README.md

 2. Run the following command in the app's directory to run your web app.
     `python run.py`

 3. Go to http://0.0.0.0:3001/

 You can now access http://localhost:8888 and start playing around.

+Or you can use ./all.sh for doing all steps in one

 # Installation Docker